BCDevOps/openshift-wiki/docs/LoadTest/LoadTestingGuidelines.md

 1. The maximum number of **concurrent sessions** during load testing must be restricted to 40K
 1. There must be a Platform Team member present during the test

-The first two are simply to ensure that your testing doesn't create any undue impact on other applications running on the cluster.
+The first two are simply to ensure that your testing doesn't create any undue impact on other applications running on the clusters<sup>[^1](#myfootnote1)</sup>.
 This is very unlikely, as OpenShift typically does a good job of isolating each namespace effectively, but there can be unexpected outcomes to some tests, and sometimes tests can impact other shared services in unexpected ways.
 These requirements are intended to minimize the impact of these sorts of unexpected outcomes!

 The third is for both the benefit of your team and the benefit of the Platform as a whole.
 We want to be able to keep an eye on the Platform during the test so we can react in case the test does something unexpected which might impact shared services.
 We also want to have someone around who can provide you with some support if something unexpected happens during the test and you require someone with elevated privileges on the Platform to take action.
 It also allows us to ensure that we don't have several teams accidentally scheduling their load-tests for the same time!